CodingWithTashi/simple_barcode_scanner/README.md

 ## Note
 Feel free to fork and send pull request.
+* iOS support may be delayed as I currently do not have access to an iOS device for testing.
+Contributions and testing help from the community are welcome!
-If you have any questions, feedback or ideas,You can [create an issue](https://github.com/CodingWithTashi/simple_barcode_scanner/issues/new).
+* If you have any questions, feedback or ideas,You can [create an issue](https://github.com/CodingWithTashi/simple_barcode_scanner/issues/new).
 If you enjoy this project, I'd appreciate your [🌟 on GitHub](https://github.com/CodingWithTashi/simple_barcode_scanner/).